adrianSalazar050/FrED-TEC/README.md

 5. Open the file mainGUI.py in Visual Studio Code and run it while connected to the Arduino Mega.

 Debugging tips:
-1. If the mainGUI.py file freezes or does not run, check manually the port at which your laptop is connected to the arduino and change it on the section of "Manual Ports".
+1. If the mainGUI.py file freezes or does not run, check manually the port at which your laptop is connected to the Arduino Mega and change it on the function of "encontrar_puerto_arduino".